-Princeton Studies Food cofounders and its founding Council members are Timothy Searchinger, research scholar at WWS-STEP; Kelly Caylor, associate professor of Civil and Environmental Engineering and director, Program in Environmental Studies; Gordon Douglas MD ’55 and Sheila Mahoney S’55; and Karla Cook.
-Rozalie Czesana ’18, who is studying public policy and its effects on food and agriculture, is our student member.
+Princeton Studies Food cofounders and its founding Council members are Timothy Searchinger, research scholar at WWS-STEP; Kelly Caylor, formerly associate professor of Civil and Environmental Engineering and director, Program in Environmental Studies, now at UC-Santa Barbara; Gordon Douglas MD ’55 and Sheila Mahoney S’55; and Karla Cook.
+Rozalie Czesana ’18, who studied public policy and its effects on food and agriculture, was our first student member.

-Gordon and Sheila were inspired to work on food issues after auditing Practical Ethics, the popular class taught by Peter Singer, a philosopher professor at Princeton University.
+Gordon Douglas MD ’55 is Professor Emeritus of Medicine at Weill Cornell Medical College and is director of three biotech companies: Vical, Inc. Novadigm, and Protein Sciences.
+He was president of the Merck Vaccine Division, responsible for the research, development, manufacturing and marketing of Merck’s vaccine products, from 1989 until 1999.
+Previously, he was an infectious disease specialist with research interests in respiratory viral infections, vaccines, and antivirals at Weill Cornell Medical College and the University of Rochester School of Medicine.
+MD, Cornell University Medical College; National Academy of Medicine. firstname.lastname@example.org.
+Gordon and Sheila Mahoney S’55 were inspired to work on food issues after auditing Practical Ethics, the popular class taught by Peter Singer, a philosopher professor at Princeton University.
 The two provided seed funding to Searchinger for two food-related conferences.
 Read their story in Giving to Princeton: “Feeding the World Sustainably: Princeton Gets to Work,” here.